 As well as attendance at formal classes just under one weekend a month, this in depth course requires a minimum of 8 hours per week to be spent on self study, treatments and assignments.
 However, because the subject is so interesting, many students spend more than 8 hours per week on this course.

-The course will be assessed both by continuous assessment, production of an evidence folder, practical assessments, 100 case study treatments, and two A&P multi choice tests.
+The course will be assessed both by continuous assessment, production of two evidence folders, 3 practical assessments, 100 case study treatments, and two A&P multi choice tests.

 The aim of the school is to train Reflexologists to the highest possible standards, giving them a thorough understanding of the therapy and practice of reflexology and its place within the whole culture of complementary medicine.
 Our students are taught the practical skills required to provide safe and effective treatments as well as the underpinning knowledge of anatomy and physiology.
 We aim to produce Reflexologists who exhibit a consistently high level of professionalism within their practice and are ambassadors for this beneficial therapy.